mpavlino/CarReview/README.md

 # CarReview

-This is ASP.NET Core MVC project (with PostgreSQL database) for car managing and reviewing.
+ASP.NET Core MVC web application (with PostgreSQL database) for car managing and reviewing.